wp-plugins/order-delivery-date-for-woocommerce/readme.txt

 == Changelog ==

+= 1.5 =
+* The plugin fields in admin have been restructured.
+We are now using the WordPress Settings API for all the plugin fields in admin.
+* We have included .po, .pot and .mo files in the plugin.
+The plugin strings can now be translated to any language using these files.

 = 1.4 =
 * We have added a new setting 'Mandatory field?' in the admin dashboard, which will allow the Delivery Date field to be set as mandatory on the checkout page.